Gravitational Multipoles in General Stationary Spacetimes: Generalization to Arbitrary Spacetimes

 \section{Generalization to Arbitrary Spacetimes}

 This section explains how the Geroch-Hansen formalism as well as the proof of its equivalence with the Thorne formalism can be generalized to arbitrary \emph{non-vacuum} stationary spacetimes.

-We will assume that the matter is governed by Einstein's equations $R_{\mu\nu} - (1/2)Rg_{\mu\nu} = T_{\mu\nu}$.
+We will assume that the metric is governed by Einstein's equations $R_{\mu\nu} - (1/2)Rg_{\mu\nu} = T_{\mu\nu}$.
 Note that this includes solutions in higher-derivative theories of gravity, as long as the solution considered is perturbatively linear in the higher-derivative coupling \cite{Cano:2022wwo}.
 We demand that the matter content is such that the metric is asymptotically flat.
+Note that we are still using the definition of asymptotic flatness using the existence of the conformally compactified three-dimensional spacetime as introduced by Geroch and discussed in Section \ref{sec:GHvacuum}, even though the spacetime is no longer vacuum.
+Of course, this condition of asymptotic flatness implicitly demands specific asymptotic fall-offs for the energy momentum tensor through the Einstein equations (see e.g. (\ref{eq:Ri0})).

-In Sections \ref{sec:GHimprove} and \ref{sec:equivgen}, we will assume that the metric (both the four-dimensional metric $g_{\mu\nu}$ and the three-dimensional compactified metric $\tilde h_{ij}$) are sufficiently smooth in the chosen (harmonic) coordinates in order for the Geroch-Hansen formalism to apply; we will also assume the existence of a (harmonic) ACMC coordinate system with an expansion of the form (\ref{eq:ACMCexp}) in Section \ref{sec:equivgen}.
+We will assume that the metric (both the four-dimensional metric $g_{\mu\nu}$ and the three-dimensional compactified metric $\tilde h_{ij}$) are sufficiently smooth in the chosen (harmonic) coordinates in order for the Geroch-Hansen formalism to apply; we will also assume the existence of a (harmonic) ACMC coordinate system with an expansion of the form (\ref{eq:ACMCexp}), especially in Section \ref{sec:usingACMC}.
 These assumptions of smoothness and the existence of ACMC coordinate systems intuitively seem rather mild, but are crucial for the application of the Geroch-Hansen formalism; this is further discussed in Section \ref{sec:ACMCexist}.